Whether you’re just starting out, or thinking of upgrading your old cash register, check out this guide on the best cash registers for small business.

 Battery-Powered Cash Register

-A battery-powered cash register is on the basic side of the cash register spectrum, but it’s a smart option for businesses that are just starting out.
-Most battery registers are sold for less than $200 while some of the cheaper models can be purchased for as low as $30.
-Often the more inexpensive models don’t always come with the helpful features many businesses have come to depend on, such as tax calculation functionality or pre-set buttons that enhance efficiency.
+A battery-powered cash register is on the basic side of the cash register spectrum, but it’s a smart option for businesses that anticipate low sales volume.
+Most battery-powered registers are sold for less than $200 while some of the cheaper models can be purchased for as low as $30.
+The inexpensive cash register models don’t always come with helpful operational features such as tax calculation functionality or pre-set buttons.
+These functions streamline the sales process, making it easier for employees to ring up and track transactions.

 If you are considering a battery-powered register for your business, you should look for one with a memory protection storage system.
 If your business resides strictly in its brick-and-mortar establishment, you might opt for a more robust point of sale system.